TomD0wning/DataStructuresAndAlgorithms/SetsAndLogic.md

 ### Tuples and Cartesian products

 A tuple is a sequence of elements, which unlike a set, is ordered and can contain duplicates.
 Unlike sets tuples are finite.
-Tuples which contain n elements are reffered to as n-tuples, this is normally denoted with standard brackets rather than curly braces, like so (a1,a2,a3).
+Tuples which contain n elements are referred to as n-tuples, this is normally denoted with standard brackets rather than curly braces, like so (a1,a2,a3).

 A 2-tuple has two members, also known as an ordered pair, a 3-tuple has three members, called a triple, a 10-tuple has 10 elements and so on.

 Two tuples are the same only if they have the same elements in the same sequence, for instance (1,2,3) is not the same as (3,2,1).
-And as with sets, there is a 0-tuple with no memebers ().
+And as with sets, there is a 0-tuple with no members ().

 The concept of an ordered pair can be used to define the **Cartesian product** for two sets.
-The Cartesian product of two sets, A & B, is written as A x B and is the set of all the ordered pairs (x,y) where x is a member of A and y is a memeber of B. This can also be written as a set comprehension A x B  = {(x,y) : x ∈ A and y ∈ B}.
+The Cartesian product of two sets, A & B, is written as A x B and is the set of all the ordered pairs (x,y) where x is a member of A and y is a member of B. This can also be written as a set comprehension A x B  = {(x,y) : x ∈ A and y ∈ B}.
 For instance {1,2} x {1,3,5} = {(1,1),{1,3},(1,5),(2,1),(2,3),(2,5)}.

 A simple strategy for finding the Cartesian product is: